XavierDeSchee/MyCalculationSheet/README.md

 # MyCalculationSheet

+This is a small project I used to get a first hand on HTML-CSS-Javascript-Bootstrap-jQuery coding and, incidentally, let my 7-years-old daughter exercise (so this is why the webpag is in French).

-A static Bootstrap webpage that generates simple arithmetic calculations on request and automatically corrects the answers
+A static Bootstrap webpage that generates simple arithmetic calculations on request and automatically corrects the answers, using Javascript to reproduce Excel-like color coding: red == false, green == true.